seL4/sel4-tutorials/tutorials/threads/threads.md

 TCBs also have a *maximum control priority* (MCP), which acts as an informal capability over priorities.
 When setting the priority of a TCB, an explicit TCB capability must be provided to derive the authority from to set the priority.
-The priority being set is checked against the authority TCB's MCP and the targer priority is greater, the operation fails.
+The priority being set is checked against the authority TCB's MCP and the target priority is greater, the operation fails.
 The root task starts with both priority and MCP set to `seL4_MaxPrio`.

 #### Round robin

-When multiple TCBs are runnable and have the same priority, the are scheduled in a first-in first-out round-robin fashion.
+When multiple TCBs are runnable and have the same priority, they are scheduled in a first-in, first-out round-robin fashion.
 In more detail, kernel time is accounted for in fixed-time quanta referred to as ticks, and each TCB has a timeslice field which represents the number of ticks that TCB is eligible to execute until preempted.
 The kernel timer driver is configured to fire a periodic interrupt which marks each tick, and when the timeslice is exhausted round robin scheduling is applied.
-Threads can surrender their current tick using the `seL4_Yield` system call.
+Threads can surrender their current timeslice using the `seL4_Yield` system call.

 #### Domain scheduling